Skip to content

 TextSpeakPro, and the Day Billing Became Real

-TextSpeakPro is the project where I stopped building things that look like products and built an actual one.
+TextSpeakPro is the project where I quit building things that look like products and built a real one.

 It is an AI text-to-speech platform.
 You give it text, it gives you a voiceover you can download, and the better voices sit behind paid plans.
 Underneath that simple promise is the first system I built with every serious part wired up: accounts and auth, Stripe billing, usage metering, a tiered set of voices, legal and compliance pages, and a backend that abstracts the voice providers so the product never has to care which vendor is behind a given tier.

 It was also where the difficulty jumped.
-Stripe alone was a fight: test mode versus the newer sandboxes, live and test data living in separate worlds, webhooks, checkout redirects pointed at the wrong domain by one wrong environment variable.
-One audit finding I still think about: character usage had to be reserved before calling the provider, not after, or someone could run up real provider costs before the app ever deducted a credit.
-Billing logic is not decoration.
-It is core infrastructure, and TextSpeakPro is where I learned that in my own hands instead of in theory.
+Stripe alone was a fight: test mode versus the newer sandboxes, live and test data living in separate worlds, webhooks, a checkout redirect pointed at the wrong domain by one wrong environment variable.
+One audit finding I still think about: character usage had to be reserved before the provider call, or someone could run up real provider costs before the app ever deducted a credit.
+Billing logic is core infrastructure, and TextSpeakPro is where that stopped being theory and became something I had felt with my own hands.

-It launched late one night in late February 2026.
-It found its first signups, then its first paying customers, and it has kept running as a real product since.
-That is what I am proud of: not a launch-day spike that faded, but a product that gets found, used, and paid for.
-That is a completely different thing from having an idea.
+It launched late one night at the end of February 2026.
+First signups, then first paying customers, and it has kept running as a real product ever since.
+That is the part I am proud of.
+It got found, used, and paid for, and then it kept getting found, used, and paid for, which is a completely different thing from having an idea.

 // era 08 / the system / spring 2026